 I was into the Beats and Transcendental stuff back in the day like

-On the Road, Dharma Bums, anything by Allen Watts.
-Beginners Mind
+On the Road, Dharma Bums, Thoreau anything by Allen Watts.

-by Shunryu Suzuki is fundamental.
-I also found The Fountainhead
+Beginners Mind by Shunryu Suzuki is fundamental.
+I also found The

-(Howard Roark is fascinating) strangely visceral and as an Artist
+Fountainhead (Howard Roark is fascinating) strangely visceral and

-close to my heart.
-The Dao de Jing played a big role in shaping my
+as an Artist close to my heart.
+The Dao de Jing played a big role

-Cradle to Cradle design was a game changer.
-I think it was for a
+design side Cradle to Cradle design was a game changer.
+I think it

-lot of people.
-Dwell is nice to scan through at the grocery store
+was for a lot of people.
+Dwell is nice to scan through at the

-checkout.
-I love Neil Gaiman, and at one point I was into Japanese
+grocery store checkout.
+I love Neil Gaiman, and I'm into Japanese,

 I'm reading A Game of Thrones at the moment.
 I plan on getting